Vishnuj-n/STEP-BY-STEP-DEC-7/doc/BONUS_DETECTION_EXPLAINED.md

 When you click to complete a task, the code reads the task's description text.

 **Example Task Descriptions:**
-- "Complete Talk to Duck session on Photosynthesis"
+- "Complete Talk to Doc session on Photosynthesis"
 - "Take a quiz on Chemical Reactions"
 - "Review flashcards for Chapter 5"
 - "Write a summary of the introduction"